Pix2seq: A Language Modeling Framework for Object Detection: The framework

 \section{The \pts framework}

-In the proposed \pts framework we cast object detection as a language modeling task, conditioned on pixel inputs.
-As illustrated in Figure~\ref{fig:framework}, the architecture and learning procedure for \pts have four major components (Figure~\ref{fig:framework_tech}): \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item \textit{Image Augmentation}: As is common in training computer vision models, we use image augmentations to enrich a fixed set of training examples (e.g., with random scaling and crops). \item \textit{Sequence construction \& augmentation}: As object annotations for an image are usually represented as a \textit{set} of bounding boxes and class labels, we convert them into a \textit{sequence} of discrete tokens. \item \textit{Architecture}: We use an encoder-decoder model, where the encoder perceives pixel inputs, and the decoder generates the target sequence (one token at a time). \item \textit{Objective/loss function}: The model is trained to maximize the log likelihood of tokens conditioned on the image and the preceding tokens (with a softmax cross-entropy loss). \end{itemize}
+In the proposed \pts framework we cast object detection as a language modeling task, conditioned on pixel inputs (Figure~\ref{fig:framework}).
+The system consists of four main components (Figure~\ref{fig:framework_tech}): \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=4pt] \item \textit{Image Augmentation}: As is common in training computer vision models, we use image augmentations to enrich a fixed set of training examples (e.g., with random scaling and crops). \item \textit{Sequence construction \& augmentation}: As object annotations for an image are usually represented as a \textit{set} of bounding boxes and class labels, we convert them into a \textit{sequence} of discrete tokens. \item \textit{Architecture}: We use an encoder-decoder model, where the encoder perceives pixel inputs, and the decoder generates the target sequence (one token at a time). \item \textit{Objective/loss function}: The model is trained to maximize the log likelihood of tokens conditioned on the image and the preceding tokens (with a softmax cross-entropy loss). \end{itemize}